majianjia/QingStation/README.md

 # Author & Copy Right
-All materials under this folder is licensed under *CC* BY-NC *4.0 License* Please contact the author if you have any request.
+All materials under this repository is licensed under *CC* BY-NC *4.0 License* Please contact the author if you have any request.

 Jianjia Ma

 `majianjia(*at*)live.com`